dylanseago/raiden-rpc/api.md

 <a name="module_raiden-rpc"></a>

 ## raiden-rpc
-A module for interacting with RPC api of a Raiden network node.
+A module for interacting with a Raiden network node over RPC.

 **Installation**
 ```